developmentseed/collecticons-processor/README.md

 Author url for meta information.
 Default `https://developmentseed.org/`

 **params.className**
-Class name for sass and css files.
+Class name for SASS and CSS files.
 Default `collecticons`

 **params.styleName**
 Style file name. `scss` and `css` extensions will be using according to the generated file.
 Default `icons`